 Ever see Niagara Falls or the Erie Canal?
-Join the Almanac on our coast-to-coast exploration of America’s most beloved national parks and historic sites.
-This time, we are in the Northeast visiting two famous man-made water features.
+Join the Almanac on our coast-to-coast exploration of America’s most beloved national parks and historic sites—plus, here’s a quirky story of a woman who went down Niagara Falls (in a pickle barrel)!

 Today, we headed to the Honeymoon Capital of the World: Niagara Falls!

 Niagara’s reputation as a honeymoon hot spot seems to date back to 1801, when Vice President Aaron Burr’s daughter, Theodosia, and her new husband visited the falls after their wedding.
 But the true story of the falls begins 14,000 years ago, when the last glaciers retreated to form what are actually three distinct waterfalls: the American, Bridal Veil, and Horseshoe Falls.